-Cerebral palsy, also known as CP, is a compendium of disorders that affect locomotion and coordination in the muscles.
-In most cases, bodily functions like hearing, feeling, and vision are affected.
+Cerebral palsy, also known as CP, is neurological disorder that affects movement and muscle tone.
+In some cases, bodily functions like hearing, feeling, and vision are affected.
 The word “cerebral” is related to the brain, while “palsy” refers to inability or disorder with bodily activity.
 Cerebral Palsy causes most motor disabilities in children.
-According to the CDC, CP affects between 2 to 4 out of every 1000 kids globally.

 Table of Contents

 According to medical practitioners, cerebral palsy are of different types.
 These types are classified based on the brain parts they affect.
 The classification is centred around muscular conditions, body movements, and body balance.
 They are explained below.

 This is one of the most popular types of cerebral palsy.
 It accounts for over 75% of cerebral palsy cases.
 People with this type of CP have a high muscle tone.
 They experience stiffness in their muscles that rest to irregularities in their movements.
 SCP is defined by the body parts it affects.